All Episodes

 Now, many of them don't work in Oregon.

-They live in Oregon and work elsewhere, but they live in Oregon Because benefits are easier to obtain in the state of Oregon.
+They live in Oregon and work elsewhere, but they live in Oregon because benefits are easier to obtain in the state of Oregon.

-And it is this issue, illegal immigration, that the Democrats are losing big, and that's the context in which Fox reported this.
+And it is this issue, illegal immigration, that the Democrats are losing big.

-Democrats are losing on the issue of illegal immigration, and it just it makes it it it it makes me mad.
+Democrats are losing on the issue of illegal immigration.

 Stay with us.

-Yes, a man a living legend, a way of life.
+Yes, a man, a living legend, a way of life.

-Great to have you with us and welcome.
+Good to have you with us and welcome.

 Thank you, sir.